Studio Monitor Isolation Pads

-Hey folks it’s Jim from Slick Audio.
+Hey, folks, it’s Jim from Slick Audio.
 This is video number two for the day, go figure.
-There’s a question that we had and the question concerns, “Why do some people put isolation pads or pads stands.
+There’s a question that we had and the question concerns, “Why do some people put isolation pads or pads stand.
 As they’re calling them on underneath their monitors and some put them right on their desk.?”

-First what are Isolation Pads?
-They are a just like shock absorbance for your car.
+First, what are Isolation Pads?
+They are just like shock absorbance for your car.
 But used in your recording studio absorbing vibrations that would otherwise transfer into your desk or your floor.
 So now you know the purpose of Isolation Pads.

-bring the volume up a little bit, and all of a sudden stuff on your desk starts rattling and carrying on and vibrating.
+bring the volume up a little bit, and all of the sudden stuff on your desk starts rattling and carrying on and vibrating.
 That can affects the entire sound.
-Theirs a sound you don’t you don’t want to hear.
+Theirs a sound you don’t want to hear.
 We spent a lot of money on monitors, and we don’t want to be hearing the desk you know.
-Musician’s they don’t spend a lot of money in the desk but it’s not meant to reproduce sound.
+Musicians don’t spend a lot of money on the desk but it’s not meant to reproduce sound.
 It’s meant to hold all the that “stuff”

 reproduces themselves that is the one and only purpose of these things obviously.
 For angle as well but its purpose is to decouple the sound from vibrating through to the desk in the desk making noise.
 It’s that simple it’s an easy one that’s all I got oh there’s my to-do bobble-heads ooh and all the dust underneath it.

 Cheers guys/gals are good.